-Doing business with a real estate or mortgage broker also means having access to a vast network of qualified professionals who will play a key role in ensuring that your real estate transactions goes off without a hitch.
+Doing business with a real estate broker also means having access to a vast network of qualified professionals who will play a key role in ensuring that your real estate transactions goes off without a hitch.

 For example, your real estate broker can refer you to a land surveyor if you don’t have an up-to-date certificate of location.
-Your mortgage broker, for his part, will be able to direct you to financial institutions or well-established private lenders.

 Here are some of the experts who form your broker’s network :

 The real estate broker estimates the market value of your property in order to set an appropriate selling price.
 He may also advise you to retain the services of a chartered appraiser if, for instance, an appraisal is needed to get a mortgage loan or for insurance purposes.
 The appraiser will evaluate your property and give you a detailed report.

 The chartered appraiser must follow standards of practice and a code of ethics as a member of the Ordre des évaluateurs agréés du Québec (OEAQ).